HendrikPetertje/is_lollipop_live_yet/README.md

 # Is_lollipop_out_yet?
 This is a small script to check if the new Android version is available on google's factory images site.
 Follow instructions below to get started
-This script uses Ruby with the Nokogiri gem to copy the html from google to a variable and look for the sentences `5.0`, `lollipop` and `Lollipop`.
+This script uses Ruby with the Nokogiri gem to copy the html from google to a variable (every 10 minutes) and look for the sentences `5.0`, `lollipop` and `Lollipop`.
 If it finds one of these it will play a spoken notification and send a push message via [pushbullet](https://www.pushbullet.com/)

 # Setup instructions: